stoerr/CoDeveloperGPTengine/README.md

 ## Examples

-Here are some examples of how to use the `Developers ChatGPT Toolbench`:
+Here are some examples of how to use the `Developers ChatGPT ToolBench`:

 - **List Files**: To list the files in the current directory, you can use the `listFiles` operation.
 In ChatGPT, you would ask the AI to list the files in the directory, and it would send a request to the plugin to perform this